 5) It will also give you guidance on coaching requirements if the first 3 months of the job.

 Too often sales managers and companies find that newly hired salespeople fail to live up to their expectations.
-Even when these salespeople have been through a rigorous interview process, have met numerous managers within the company, have presented their first 3months of being in the job, and very quickly you become disappointed.
+Even when these salespeople have been through a rigorous interview process, have met numerous managers within the company, have presented their first 3 months of being in the job, and very quickly you become disappointed.
 People know what they are supposed to do, but they can’t seem to pull it off; at least not to the level they were expected to.
 If this sounds familiar, you are not alone, as this happens in many companies across the country.

-So why do they fail?
+So why do they fall short on expectations?

 It’s often because they lack the crucial elements for success, the specific mental abilities, beliefs and habits needed to perform and achieve targets.